-For those looking for the right Indian / Asian Bridal Makeup Artist Course, the task can be daunting, time consuming, and for many an expensive mistake, both financially and mentally.
+For those looking for the right Indian / Asian Bridal Makeup Artist Course, the task can be daunting, time consuming, and for many an expensive mistake financially, and mentally taxing.
 The courses vary considerably in price and length.
 On the surface there seems to be no easy way to compare a good course from a bad one.

-There is the additional difficulty of makeup artists making misleading claims about courses and what they will deliver.
+There is the additional difficulty of makeup artists making misleading claims about courses and what they will deliver (not to mention the false boasts of being a celebrity makeup artist or an award winning makeup artist, where such awards are given by internet based businesses for a fee, and the awards are not recognised by any major cosmetic brands).
 Then there is the varied advertising budgets that different makeup artists employ to attract students.
-For the makeup artist student to be, this can all be very confusing, and many just take the plunge on enrolling on a makeup or hairstyling course on the basis of the makeup tutor’s boasting comments of how great their clients and students think they are and the great job they did on transforming a bride or model.
+For the makeup artist student new to the industry, this can all be very confusing, and many just take the plunge on enrolling on a makeup or hairstyling course on the basis of the makeup tutor’s boasting comments of how great their clients and students think they are and the great job they did on transforming a bride or model.
 Coupled with such confident boasts and the course advertisements on tv and/or bridal magazines the inexperienced makeup artist student takes the bait, enrols on the course, and more often than not in my experience regrets the ill thought out decision.
+These days however, the tv ads have all but disappeared, and the asian bridal magazines have closed business or at the very least stopped printing the paper magazines, but have only an online presence.

 There are however some sensible and logical ways of choosing the right indian / asian bridal makeup artist course.
 One should look for certain points when comparing the courses which will separate the sound information from the misleading hype.

-2. Does the course have the content you are looking for.
+Does the makeup artist course have the content you are looking for?

 The contents of the course should be clear, precise and useful.
-It should be stated clearly what is covered on each day, the number of looks, the type of looks, the number of hairstyles and the type of hairstyles.
+It should be stated clearly what is covered on each day, the number of makeup looks, the type of makeup looks, and all course topics covered.

 Some important points to remember are :-

 This seems to be a crucial factor in misleading makeup artist students into enrolling on courses.
 Beautiful pictures of beautiful models with beautiful bridal makeup and hairstyles are presented on social media informing that this is what was learnt and covered on the first day of the course.
 Naturally people assume that this is what the students on the course achieved.
 WRONG, this is what the makeup artist tutor and her hairstylist achieved and not the students.
-Worse still, the students were only shown the makeup part of the look and told to practice on each other, while the hairstyling, jewellery and outfit setting was done by the tutor and her team for the benefit of the camera to gain more students for future courses.
+Worse still, the students only covered the makeup part of the look (and sometimes on only half the face, and the teacher did the other half), while the hairstyling, jewellery and outfit setting was done by the tutor and her team for the benefit of the camera to gain more students for future courses.

 Important tip:-

-i) On seeing the pictures of the model on the first day of the course, ALWAYS question the tutor on the phone as to what was EXACTLY achieved by the student on the first day of the course (the whole makeup? or just half the face, the whole hairstyle? the dupatta setting? the jewellery setting? or was some of it done by the tutor or their assistants).
+- On seeing the pictures of the model on the first, second or third day of the course, ALWAYS question the tutor on the phone as to what was EXACTLY achieved by the student (the whole makeup? or just half the face, the whole hairstyle? the dupatta setting? the jewellery setting? or was some of it done by the tutor or their assistants).

 (In my view the genuine tutors will welcome such questions as they try to deliver genuine results, and the self praising tutors will tend to get agitated at such questions.)

-4. Will all tools and products information be disclosed.
+Will all tools and products information be disclosed?

 It would seem obvious that all products and tools used on the course, as well as suitable advice on variations and essentials to purchase should be freely given on the course.
 It is obvious, but this information is not readily given on all courses, so students should make sure that it will be provided on the course prior to enrolment.
 Furthermore it is not simply enough to know the names and brands of the products to purchase, but also where to purchase them.
 This is the same for makeup as well as hairstyling tools and products.